Jonathanlyj/PnetCDF/pdsw2025/README.md

 This project requires the standard HDF5 and PnetCDF libraries, as well as custom variants of PnetCDF developed for this study.
 The following sections provide detailed instructions for building these I/O libraries.

 1. HDF5 1.14.4-2
+    Make sure you have a pre-built MPI complier (MPICH or OpenMPI) for parallel HDF5.
     ```shell
      # download source codes
      wget https://github.com/HDFGroup/hdf5/releases/download/hdf5_1.14.4.2/hdf5-1.14.4-2.tar.gz